 The networking event programme

-The networking event (involving short plenary overviews, breakout sessions and a final discussion) organised by FIDIC and its partners at the 9th session of the World Urban Forum (Kuala Lumpur; 7 - 13 February 2018) takes place in Room 402 at the Forum venue, the Kuala Lumpur Convention Center, on Friday, 9 February 2018, at 9:00 to 11:00 AM – see draft announcement PDF
+The networking event (involving short plenary overviews, breakout sessions and a final discussion) was organised by FIDIC and its partners at the 9th session of the World Urban Forum (Kuala Lumpur; 7 - 13 February 2018).
+It took place in Room 402 at the Forum venue, the Kuala Lumpur Convention Center, on Friday, 9 February 2018, at 9:00 to 11:00 AM – see draft announcement PDF

 The FIDIC WUF9 Networking Event builds upon the FIDIC Statement of Commitments released at COP23 - PDF.